Dirty Freehub

 Terrain & Riding

-Brooks-Scanlon has attractive low grades but we recommend 45mm tires, as it has some rough sections and there is potential for late-season sand.
+Brooks-Scanlon has attractive low grades but we recommend 45mm tires (or better yet, 50mm tires), as it has some rough sections and there is potential for late-season sand.
 Sisemore Road, a long-time favorite among cyclists, is a high quality gravel road between Bend and Sisters.
 The connectors both have unimproved sections and see sandy parts late in the season (although the sand on these sections is the kind that sees improved rideability with from recent rainfall).

 This route is not affected by the gate closures near the Verhyden property, though the closures have vastly reduced vehicular traffic on the Brooks-Scanlon Logging Road.
 As such, the quality of this gravel route appears to be improving year after year.